NCIOCPL/r4r-content/resources/resource109.md

 resourceAccess:
     type: open
 docs:
-    - doc: cbiit
+    - doc: itcr
-pocs: []
 ---
-The backend database to manage segmentation results, computed image features and annotations.
+FeatureDB is a backend database to manage segmentation results, computed image features and annotations.
 FeatureDB drives the database for the QUIP web-platform.